cGNF-Dev/RcGNF/README.md

 ## About RcGNF

 RcGNF is the R package wrapper for causal-Graphical Normalizing Flows (cGNF), a deep learning-based tool designed to answer causal questions using normalizing flows.
-It builds upon Graphical Normalizing Flows (GNFs) and Unconstrained Monotonic Neural Networks (UMNNs), with a focus on causality within a Directed Acyclic Graph (DAG) framework.
-RcGNF allows R users to integrate the advanced capabilities of cGNF into their data analysis workflows seamlessly.
+It builds upon Graphical Normalizing Flows ([GNFs](https://github.com/AWehenkel/Graphical-Normalizing-Flows)) and Unconstrained Monotonic Neural Networks ([UMNNs](https://github.com/AWehenkel/UMNN)), with a focus on causality within a Directed Acyclic Graph (DAG) framework. `RcGNF` allows R users to integrate the advanced capabilities of cGNF into their data analysis workflows seamlessly.

 ---

 ## User Guide

-This guide will help you install and utilize RcGNF within an R environment.
-It assumes familiarity with basic R programming.
-Users new to R are encouraged to familiarize themselves with the language before proceeding.
+This guide will help you install and utilize `RcGNF` within an R environment.

----
 ### Tutorial Contents

 1. [Setting up RcGNF](#setting-up-rcgnf)